“They are like high priests murmuring to each other”.

 Aesthetic taste, argues Denis Dutton, is an evolutionary trait, and is shaped by natural selection.
 It’s not, as most contemporary art criticism and academic theory would have it, ‘socially constructed.’
 The human appreciation for art is innate, and certain artistic values carry across cultures.
 It seems an aesthetic perception ensured the survival of the perceiver’s genes.
 What does that mean for the entire discipline of art history?
 Dutton argues, with forceful logic and hard evidence, that art criticism needs to be premised on an understanding of evolution, not on abstract ‘theory’.

-Today science reveals a visual language of non-verbal communication such as body language, aural language, visual language and other subliminal deep brain functions.
+Today science reveals non-verbal languages non-verbal communication such as body language, aural language, visual language and other subliminal deep brain messaging modes.
 That means making art into an intellectual process is harmful, severs it from its supportive structures.
 We restrict art to superficial levels when we discard its sensory and aesthetic foundation, we deprive art of the vocabulary and grammar that are integral to our intellectual being and its intellectual meaning.
 I presented a condensed version of the above to keep it short, including other scientists who established beauty as an algorithm.
 Some in the audience murmured agreement but Dr. Meloche was not pleased.

 A while after Jaclyn’s symposium I got in touch with YYZ Artists’ Outlet director Ana Barajas, as I wanted to work with YYZ to publish a book.
 She asked me to wait, being overworked; a few more emails through the year met with a silence much like the flat-earth society’s answer to astronomer Carl Sagan.